spree/api.spreecommerce.com/content/v1/taxonomies.md

      PUT /api/taxonomies/1

-For instance, to update a taxonomy's name, make this request:
+For instance, to update a taxonomy\'s name, make this request:

      PUT /api/taxonomies/1?taxonomy[name]=Brand